timm/tested/docs/onMath.md

 to minimize the number of cars and maximize the number of clowns.

-The standard _boolean domination_ (bdom) predicate says one thing dominates another if (a) it never worse on any goals and (b) it is better for at least one goal.
-So if we want to minimize cars and maximize clowns then compared to 2cars,4clowns
+The standard _boolean domination_ (bdom) predicate says one thing dominates another if
+- RULE1: it never worse on any goals, and
+- RULE2: it is better for at least one goal.

+So if we want to minimize
+cars and maximize clowns then compared to 2cars,4clowns
 - 1car + 5clowns is better  (since better on all)
 - 1car + 3clowns is not better  (since worse on one)